scalajp/2019.scalamatsuri.org/_candidates_en/MitsuhiroShibuya_1.md

   - Ichigaya Geek Night
   - SRE Lounge
 ---
 Code reuse is a powerful notion.
-We don't have to solve problems repeatedly which many predecessors have already solved.
-A library is a realization of such code reuse, once created libraries need to be maintained properly in order not to annoy users and to keep solving problems.
+We don't have to repeatedly solve problems which many predecessors have already solved.
+A library is a realization of such code reuse; once created libraries need to be maintained properly in order to not annoy users and to keep solving problems.

-In this talk, we'll discuss the topics involving library maintenance:
+In this talk, we'll discuss topics involving library maintenance:

 - Supporting multiple versions of Scalas and JDKs
 - Versioning
 - Binary compatibility
 - Java interoperability

-which you'd better know to maintain Scala libraries for a long-term.
+These are things that you'd better know to maintain Scala libraries for the long-term.